yakivmospan/android-snippets/articles/Volley Request Manager.md

         mRequestQueue.add(request);
     }

-    //to reuse this manager in another project you will need to remove or change your old
+    //to reuse this manager in another project you will have to remove or change your old
     //requests from here
 }
 ```
-To create new\remove old\change current requests you will need to change your `RequestManager`.
+To create new\remove old\change current requests you will have to change your `RequestManager`.
 This is not the best practice and just not comfortable.

 Thats why I decided to encapsulate methods and make their behavior as objects ([Strategy][5] design pattern).